- What is bokeh in photography and what qualities can it give to your images?

 It is great for portraits.
 And the best option to use such effect for especially good in close-up portraits.
 Typically, close-up images and macro shots of flowers and other objects of nature are used to demonstrate this effect.
 If you intentionally shoot holiday lights or other light sources so that they are outside the focus area, they will turn into blurry, shining circles in the image.

-A wide-open aperture creates a shorter depth of field, the background is blurry and almost unrecognizable, that is why it is called "good" bokeh photography.
-The key to the "good" option is using a fast lens with the widest aperture.
-The term “bad” is applied to photos, where the background is not blurred enough and distracts the viewer from the subject in the foreground.
-But there is no clear distinction between “good” and “bad” since the perception of photographs is different for everyone and opinions are always subjective.
+A wide-open aperture creates a shorter depth of field, background is blurry and almost unrecognizable, that is why it is called "good" bokeh photography.
+The key to "good" option is using a fast lens with the widest aperture.
+The term “bad” is applied to photos, where background is not blurred enough and distracts the viewer from the subject in the foreground.
+But there is no clear distinction between “good” and “bad”, since the perception of photographs is different for everyone and opinions are always subjective.

-Before getting into technical aspects and rules with the number of complex accessories, let us first tell you about a nice and funny way to create various aperture shapes.
-Have you ever admired the stunning blurring in the form of fir trees, hearts, and other unusual shapes?
-The secret is simple and nice, which can be made by your own hands, using only cardboard, a camera with a more or less fast kit lens, pencil, scissors, and tape.
+Creativity.
+Before getting into technical aspects and rules with number of complex accessories, let us firstly tell you about nice and funny way to create various aperture shapes.
+Have you ever admired the stunning blurring in the form of fir trees, hearts and other unusual shapes?
+The secret is simple and nice, which can be made by your own hands, using only a cardboard, camera with a more or less fast kit lens, pencil, scissors and tape.
 With a pencil, circle the lens of your camera along the edge.
 Surely you will get an even circle of the required diameter.
 You can also add small “ears” in order to fix the structure to the lens later.
 Strictly in the center, draw what you want to see in the picture instead of circles.
 The only difficulty is that for different lenses and focal lengths you have to make a cut of a certain size.
 If you make the figure too wide, you will not see the result at all.
 If, on the contrary, the cut is not wide enough, you get the effect vignetting on edges.

+Lens.
 Some lenses provide a more pleasant background outside the focus areas than others.
 Good blurring is especially important for portrait lenses and macro lenses because they usually use a shallow depth of field.
 Set the value to f / 1.4 and you get a very blurry background, but the subject in the foreground will remain very clear.
 The ability to set such a depth of field directly depends on your lens, and if this value is not available, simply select the minimum value available.
-You should work with the preset lens of 35mm-55mm to get enough possibilities to achieve great results.
+You should work with preset lens of 35mm-55mm to get enough possibilities to achieve great result.

+Diaphragm.
 You need to take pictures with the lens aperture wide open, so it is preferable to use aperture priority or fully manual shooting mode.
 Manual shooting allows you to choose aperture and shutter speed.
-In the aperture priority mode, you can set its value, and the camera will select the shutter speed for the correct exposure.
+In the aperture priority mode, you can set its value, and camera will select the shutter speed for the correct exposure.
 You can also choose a flexible program mode that helps you find the combination of the largest aperture and shutter speed.
 By controlling these details, you get the focal length and focus.
 The value ranges from f / 2.8 at the widest point and up to f / 22 at the deepest.
 If we use the value f / 2.8, we get a very shallow depth of field, the f / 22 value, on the contrary, will show every detail in focus.
-Depth of field is how much of our scene or object is in the frame and what will be exposed in the image.
+Depth of field is how much of our scene or object is in frame and what will be exposed in the image.
 The wider the aperture, the more blur the background will be in the image.
-If your camera’s capabilities are limited, don’t worry, you can also get the necessary result by increasing the distance between the subject and its background.
+If your camera’s capabilities are limited, don’t worry, you can also get necessary result by increasing the distance between the subject and its background.

-To make the above-mentioned effect noticeable on the photo, use the algorithm of increasing the distance between the model and its background.
+Distance.
+To make the above mentioned effect noticeable on the photo, use the algorithm of increasing the distance between the model and its background.
 To do this, you can bring the camera closer to the subject.
 The smaller the depth of sharply depicted space or the more distant its background, the less focused it will be.
 Bright spots or light sources will help you get a more noticeable effect in the picture.
 It will look more attractive if you use lighting from the back or side.
-Keep in mind, that talking about the right distance, we mean distance from the camera to your subject, not subject to background.
-Finding the right bokeh photo effects is a search of a balance between aperture and distance.
+Keep in mind, that talking about right distance, we mean distance from the camera to your subject, not subject to background.
+Finding right bokeh photo effects is a search of balance between aperture and distance.

-The most important and very first rule of any photo is good proper lighting.
+Lighting.
+The most important and very first rule of any photo is a good proper lighting.
 Every single tutorial on this art will emphasize its importance.
-Blurring is known as a tool that softens a brightly lit image.
+Blurring is known as a tool which softens a brightly lit image.
 If you use this effect to highlight an object, then even a not very attractive background is suitable for shooting.
 Due to the blurriness of the background, all attention will be focused on the subject.
 If shooting conditions allow you to adjust the light, you can experiment with opening the aperture and choose the option that is most suitable for you.
 If you shoot outdoors, for example in the garden, the light will break through the leaves and you will get a perfect smooth blur.
 If these are colorful Christmas lights, then the result will also be amazing, when you decide to capture your pictures at night.
 The light source should not be behind the object, it is better if it is incident light, or penetrating through a well-lit scene.
 Try different types and choose one that is ideal for you.
 Do not forget about the golden hour when the sun is very low in the sky and there are more shadows that will be useful to you in the frame.
 This balance between light and dark creates a nice contrast for the bright parts of the photo that shine through the blur.
 By combining a good lens, a properly set aperture, the right distance to the subject, and the right lighting, you already increase your chances of getting great shots.

+1. Think about the future frame.
 You need to find an object for shooting that will satisfy all the need for a perfect shot: it must be close to the camera, the background must be correct to ensure the right effect, the distance from the object to the background should be large, you also need to pay attention to lighting of your future shooting location.
 Firstly, you need to find an object that will be easy to capture into the lens at close or short focus.
 The camera should be close to the subject, and the distance from your subject to horizon should be much larger.
-This emphasizes blurring, creating a more visible effect.
+This emphasizes blurring, creating more visible effect.
 You need to pay attention to the light, this will allow you to focus on points of light behind and create a blur, which is so typical for these images.

+2. Define your object.
 After you determine the suitable subject for shooting, you need to place the camera on a tripod and use settings to manually set the subject to sharp focus.
 The next step is to slightly defocus the color so that the background is completely blurry, but the subject itself is still a recognizable element.

 Even if you do everything right, and the result corresponds to your expectations, here are some tips to consider and problems to solve:

-The best tip to remember is to enjoy the general process because there is nothing so exciting and interesting as feeling yourself an artist.
+The best tip to remember is to enjoy the general process, because there is nothing so exciting and interesting as feeling yourself an artist.
 You are free to discover new horizons of photography and to decide own rules.
 Art is limited only by imagination and way of thinking.
-Open your mind and let the creativity explode in your pictures to become a significant contribution to the development of the photo industry.
+Open your mind and let the creativity explode in your pictures to become a significant contribution to development of photo industry.